Burghes Laboratory

 The researchers have developed a mouse model of SMA, which has shown that high copy number of the SMN2 gene can rescue the SMA mouse.
 They are using this model of SMA to understand why motor neurons are affected and to develop treatments for SMA.
 They are also using high throughput screening to look for compounds that can activate SMN, in the hope of finding new therapies for SMA.

 The lab is also developing methods for treating Duchenne muscular dystrophy (DMD) using gene therapy.
 DMD is a muscle wasting disorder caused by mutations in the large dystrophin gene.
-They are particularly interested in strategies that take use the adeno associated virus vector to deliver for gene therapy.
+They are particularly interested in strategies that use the adeno associated virus vector to deliver for gene therapy.